Calcorithmevery number has an answer

 Everyday applications

-• Restaurant tips.
-A 15% tip on a €68 bill: 10% = €6.80, 5% = €3.40, total = €10.20.
+• Restaurant tips: A 15% tip on a €68 bill β€” 10% = €6.80, 5% = €3.40, total = €10.20.

-• Sales tax and VAT.
-A 21% VAT on a €200 product adds €42, making the total €242.
+• Sales tax and VAT: 21% VAT on a €200 product adds €42, giving a total of €242.

-• Discounts.
-A 30% discount on a €450 item saves €135, leaving a price of €315.
+• Discounts: A 30% discount on a €450 item saves €135, leaving a price of €315.

-• Investment returns.
-A 7% annual return on a €10,000 portfolio earns €700 in year one.
+• Investment returns: A 7% annual return on a €10,000 portfolio earns €700 in year one.

-• Exam scores.
-Scoring 72% on a 50-question test means getting 36 questions right (0.72 × 50 = 36).
+• Exam scores: Scoring 72% on a 50-question test means getting 36 questions right (0.72 Γ— 50 = 36).

 What this tool does